No, NASA photos are not evidence of fungus growing on Mars, sorry

 Day of the truffles

-Advances in Microbiology is a relatively obscure journal published by Scientific Research Publishing (SCIRP), which is headquartered in China and has previously been caught out for republishing scientific articles, according to Nature.
-It has been accused of being a predatory publisher, charging scientists fees to be published in its journals without checking the quality of the submitted papers, in the past.
+Advances in Microbiology is a relatively obscure journal published by Scientific Research Publishing, which is headquartered in China and has previously been caught out for republishing scientific articles, according to Nature.
+It has been accused of being a predatory publisher, charging scientists fees to be published in its journals without checking the quality of the submitted papers.

 "Claiming that mushrooms are sprouting all over Mars is an extraordinary claim that requires better evidence than an analysis of photographic morphology by a known crank who has claimed, on the basis of the same kind of analysis, that he has seen fields of skulls on Mars," says Paul Myers, a developmental biologist at the University of Minnesota, Morris, who has followed Joseph's work in the past.